damnedpie/godot-appodeal/README.md

 If you want to rebuild the plugin, just run ``.\gradlew build`` from plugin project root directory.
 Make sure to provide actual Godot build template (godot-lib.release.aar) for the engine version you are using at ``godotappodeal\libs`` folder.

 ## Changelog
+Appodeal SDK 3.2.1: removed deprecated methods from both the bridge and the .gd script

 Appodeal SDK 3.0.2: updated dependencies, bumped compileSdk to level 32